Interactive Marketing 101: A Guide For Beginners

 Polls and surveys provide the companies to receive feedback and user opinion on their products, with regard to their usefulness, shortcomings, and improvement.
-The pith of this strategy is the customer opinion, which helps in understanding buyer behavior and facilitates the seller in functioning according to the customer.
+The pith of this strategy is customer opinion, which helps in understanding buyer behaviour and facilitates the seller in functioning according to the customer.

 Emails sent to users can be personalized and come equipped with engaging images, graphs, videos and subject matter corresponding to the product discount offers, promotions, support for queries, feedback forms, etc. Such inputs align the customer’s needs with products that these companies make, thus helping in increasing sales.

 Social media has been the favourite medium for interactive marketers.
 They chat, interact, and engage with their target audience using posts, comments, replies, hashtags, and even tags.

 Interactive content is undoubtedly more impressive and impactful than static content.
 It drives the customer towards the product, and forms a kind of brand loyalty on part of the former, by using communication and participatory strategies.
 This cohesion between the buyer and the seller is an adjunct to the foregoing rapport between the two most crucial elements of the market.